Lodges and Glamping

 Where to Stay in the Black Hills

-I stayed in a room in the historic yet haunted Hotel Alex Johnson on my last visit, located 523 6th Street.
+I stayed in a room in the historic yet haunted Hotel Alex Johnson on my last visit, located at 523 6th Street.

-The bellhops will take guests floor-by-floor telling their tales of ghostly figures and smashing glasses.
-The Hotel Alex Johnson is part of the Curio Collection by Hilton, and offers 143 guest rooms in the 1928 property.
+The bellhops will take guests floor by floor, telling their tales of ghostly figures and smashing glasses.
+The Hotel Alex Johnson is part of the Curio Collection by Hilton and offers 143 guest rooms in the 1928 property.
 Be sure and check out the sky bar, Vertex, for amazing views from an art deco bar featuring a rooftop deck with a fire pit.

 Disclosure